-The Sika Group has in place a number of global policies and procedures, described further below, which are implemented by Sika Australia and which, during the reporting period, have assisted us in undertaking due diligence and addressing potential for modern slavery risks in our business operations and supply chains.
+As detailed below, the Sika Group have several global policies and procedures that have been in implemented by Sika Australia; during the reporting period, such policies have assisted us in undertaking due diligence when addressing potential risks posed by modern slavery not only in our business operations, but across our supply chains more generally.

-Sika Australia is evaluating ways to gain further visibility into our risks by undertaking further assessments and reviews to identify, understand, assess and address them as part of our due diligence process.
+Furthermore, Sika Australia is evaluating areas of potential risk where visibility can be enhanced through careful assessment and reviews to identify, understand, assess, and address them as part of our due diligence process.